DLeinHellios/scrbrd/README.md

-# SetCount-Proto
+# scr|brd (Score Board)
 Browser-based scoreboard built in TypeScript.
-Quickly jot, compare, and save match/set records all within your browser.
+Quickly jot, compare, and save match/set records all client-side within your browser.
 Records can be exported to CSV with the click of a button.
-This is a prototype version without any server-side functionality.

 <img src="img/demo.png?raw=true" alt="demo"/>